rahmanazhar/docuzen/README.md

 # License

-Teedy is released under the terms of the GPL license.
+DocuZen is released under the terms of the GPL license.
 See `COPYING` for more information or see <http://opensource.org/licenses/GPL-2.0>.